wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/architecture_en.md

 ### What I can do for you
 I will keep asking a couple of questions, for instance:

-- What is it supposed to do (the most obvious, most overlooked question)?
+- What is your backend supposed to do (the most obvious, most overlooked question)?
 - What data format is best when communicating with the front end?
 - Do you want a REST API or do you want standing connections, or both?
 - How many concurrent users will you have?